kkew3/sat-minesweeper/README.md

 #python -m mwagent -Smcdfssolver
 ```

+Then click and activate the web browser window containing the board.

 Again, be sure not to overlap the Terminal window with the board.
 Wait 10 seconds the computer will play on its own.